-The Kindle is one of the most convenient and efficient tools ushering in this new age of eBooks and digitally-read media.
-The device offers a viable solution for anyone who wants to pack thousands of free and comparatively cheap publications into a single frame weighing less than 6 ounces.
-However, what happens when you decide you’d rather view your Kindle files as PDFs on your computer, or more likely, on another device that doesn’t support native eBook formats like AZW or MOBI?
+The Kindle is one of the most convenient and efficient tools ushering in this new age of ebooks.
+It allows anyone to pack thousands of free and comparatively cheap publications into a single frame weighing less than 5 ounces.
+But what happens when you decide you’d rather view your precious Kindle files as PDFs on your computer, or more likely, on another device that doesn’t support native ebook formats such as AZW or MOBI?

-Convert using EPUB Converter (Web-based)
+Convert using EPUB Converter — web-based

 Step 1: Access EPUB Converter